 - 1. Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
-In the Deformation toolbar, click the Show the Selected Deformation Chain and Hide All Others button.
+In the Deformation toolbar, either: - Click the Show the Selected Deformation Chain and Hide All Others button to show the selected element's deformation chain and hide any other deformation chain that is currently displayed. - Click the Show Selected Deformers button to show the selected element's deformation chain along with any other deformation chain that is currently displayed.